ancilcrayton/nlp_public_policy/README.md

 - Analyze historical government documents
 - Understand evolution of ideologies through transcriptions of speeches
 - Understand responses to public policy by analyzing social media
-- Summarize collection of documents to find most important aspects related to policy
+- Summarize collection of documents to find the most important topics related to a certain policy

 ## Requirements